zohidjonyuldashev/zohidjonyuldashev/README.md

 <h1 align="center">Hi 👋, I'm Zohidjon Yuldashev</h1>

 ## About Me
 I'm a **Java Backend Developer** with expertise in **Spring Framework**.
-Currently, I'm pursuing my **Bachelor's degree in Software Development and Programming** at **PDP University**.
+Currently, I'm pursuing my **Bachelor's degree in Software Development and Programming** at **PDP University** in Tashkent.
 Passionate about building scalable and efficient backend solutions, I enjoy working with modern technologies.

 <h3 align="left">Connect with me:</h3>
 <p align="left">